alexcurtin/daux.io-sample-docs/01_AEM/02_Tar_Compaction.md/Fix_A_Corrupt_TARMk_Repository.md

 - Go to CRXDE Lite path - /libs/granite/operations/config/maintenance/granite:daily/granite:RevisionGC
   - Changed run mode from crx3 to crx3-disabled
   - Save All
-  - stop aem `sudo -u aem /mnt/aem/crx-quickstart/bin/stop` wait for the process to finish.

 ## FIX ALL THE THINGS

 - SSH to author
+- stop monit `sudo service monit stop`
+- stop aem `sudo -u aem /mnt/aem/crx-quickstart/bin/stop` wait for the process to finish.
 - switch to the aem user `sudo su - aem`
 - check ulimit for aem user: `ulimit -n`
 	- if it is default: 1024